 Milk Spots (or Baby Acne) vs Milk Rash /CMPA Rash

 If you’re reading now then chances are your baby is displaying a similar milk rash.
 So let me start off by saying that baby acne certainly does exist – my first daughter had it – but it’s not on the same scale as the angry spotty rash exhibited in CMPA babies.
+To make matters more complicated, your infant may suffer from mild CMPA or more severe.
 So how can you be sure which it is?

 What Is Milk Rash: Pictures

 Following are a series of images showing the difference between baby acne and CMPA rash in babies: